July 13, 2021

 There are numerous folklores associated with the Jagannath Rath Yatra.
 According to the legends, it is said that the Rath Yatra is symbolic of the journey of Lord Jagannath or Krishna (an incarnation of Lord Vishnu) with his siblings Balabhadra or Balaram and Subhadra to Mathura to slay Kansa his devious uncle.
 Other mythical stories say that this celebration is based on the yearning of Lord Krishna to visit his birthplace Gundicha Gharis once a year for seven days.
 So every year, he along with his siblings steps out of the Jagannath Temple to make his way to Gundicha Temple.

-Apart from the countless rituals that are duly performed, ‘chhenra panhara’, is one of the popular rituals.
+Apart from the countless rituals that are duly performed, ‘chhenra panhara’ is one of the popular rituals.
 A member from the Royal Family of Puri performs this ritual which calls for the king to sweep the chariot with a broom while the servitors sprinkle flower petals and water.
-The chariots are swept with a golden broom humbly by the king signifying that everyone is equal in the eyes of the Lord.
+The chariots are swept with a golden broom humbly by the king, signifying that everyone is equal in the eyes of the Lord.

-On reaching Gundicha Temple, the deities spend over 9 days at the temple after which on the 10th day they are set out for Bahuda Yatra, the journey of home-coming.
-Thousands of devotees swell in and out over 10 days pulling the three chariots until they reach back to the Jagannath temple.
+Thousands of devotees swell in and out over 10 days, pulling the three chariots until they return to the Jagannath temple.

 On their return, the trio stays inside the chariots for another two days.
-Suna Besha, decorating the deities with gold jewelry and Adhar Pana, preparing sugary drinks for the gods, both of these rituals are religiously carried out.
+Suna Besha, decorating the deities with gold jewellery and Adhar Pana, preparing sugary drinks for the gods, both of these rituals are religiously carried out.

 It is the 12th day when Lord Jagannath, Balabhadra, and Subhadra are taken back inside the temple premises.
 Niladri Bije, when deities are offered rasagulla bhog, is the ritual that concludes the Puri Rath Yatra one of the greatest spectacles to watch on planet earth.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
-Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 290,000 members , who can holiday at 140+ resorts in India and abroad.
+Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 300,000 members , who can holiday at 140+ resorts in India and abroad.